dev-luqman/Terraform_lab/README.md

 Terraform overview and setup instructions.

-Includes basic `hello world` terraform config to provision a single AWS EC2 instance.
+Includes basic `hello world` terraform config to provision a single AWS EC2 instance. -->

-### 03 - Basics
+### 01 - Backed

-Covers main usage pattern, setting up remote backends (where the terraform state is stored) using terraform Cloud and AWS, and provides a naive implementation of a web application architecture.
+Setting up remote backends (where the terraform state is stored) using terraform Cloud and AWS, and provides a naive implementation of a web application architecture.

 ### 04 - Variables and Outputs